 commit-scalar = (rand + mask) mod r COMMIT-ELEMENT = inverse-op(scalar-op(mask, PWE))

 This message shall be transmitted to the peer as described in 12.4.7 (Framing of SAE).
 The temporary secret mask may be deleted at this point.

+To derive keys for use with AKM 00-0F-AC:24 or AKM 00-0F-AC:25, an AKM Suite Selector element indicating 00-0F-AC:24 or 00-0F-AC:25 shall be included in an SAE Commit message transmitted to the peer.

+If an SAE Commit message that includes an AKM Suite Selector element has been received, the AKM indicated n the AKM Suite Selector element is supported, and a SAE Commit message is constructed, then the SAE Commit message shall include an AKM Suite Selector element that indicates the same AKM.

 Processing of a peer’s SAE Commit message